DIPlib/diplib/README.md

 to the Apache License, except for *OME Bio-Formats*.

 *DIPlib* also optionally links against:

-- *LibTIFF* (as installed on your system)
-  Copyright 1988-1997 Sam Leffler
-  Copyright 1991-1997 Silicon Graphics, Inc.
-  MIT-style license

-- *ZLib* (as installed on your system)
-  Copyright 1995-2017 Jean-loup Gailly and Mark Adler
-  MIT-style license

 - *FFTW3* (as installed on your system, not used by default)
   Copyright (c) 2003, 2007-14 Matteo Frigo